MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

 "Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q"
 ```

-## Configure proxy settings
+## Configure Defender for Identity sensor proxy settings

+This section is not relevant for a unified Defender for Endpoint and Defender for Identity sensor.

-We recommend that you configure initial proxy settings during installation [using command line switches](deploy/install-sensor.md#defender-for-identity-sensor-silent-installation).
+If you're using a Defender for Identity sensor, we recommend that you configure initial proxy settings during installation [using command line switches](deploy/install-sensor.md#defender-for-identity-sensor-silent-installation).
 If you need to update your proxy settings later on, use either the [CLI](deploy/configure-proxy.md#change-proxy-configuration-using-the-cli) or [PowerShell](deploy/configure-proxy.md#change-proxy-configuration-using-powershell).

 If you'd previously configured your proxy settings via either WinINet or a registry key and need to update them, you'll need to [use the same method](deploy/configure-proxy.md#change-proxy-configuration-using-legacy-methods) you used originally.

 For more information, see [Configure endpoint proxy and internet connectivity settings](deploy/configure-proxy.md).

+## Remove a sensor

+If you no longer need a sensor, delete it from the **Sensors** page.

+1. In the Defender portal, select **Settings > Identities > Sensors**.
+1. Select the sensor, select **Delete**, and confirm your selection.

+If you're using a unified Defender for Endpoint and Defender for Identity sensor, this action doesn't remove the server from Defender for Endpoint.
+For more information, see TBD <!--link to MDE-->.

 ## Next steps